worldmaking/datt3074/index.md

 - 20% Presentations
   - Preenting your works in progress and final project, and explaining the development processes
 - 30% Final Project
-  - A more significant project, possibly collaborative, through several steps of development using gen~, with a final embodiment using a code export method (details to folllow)
+  - A more significant project, possibly collaborative, through several steps of development using gen~, with a final embodiment using a code export method (details to follow)

 # Week 0: One Sample at a Time
 Sep 4